Ansari786d/Glassdore-Scrapper-Using-Selenium/README.md

 # Glassdoore-Scrapper-Using-Selenium
-A Glassdoor Scraper to scrape the job information.
+A Glassdoor Scraper to collect the data about the job(python developer) information.